 Over time, you may be required to conduct assessments of the children in your care.
 Even if regulations do not require periodic assessments, they make for excellent snapshots of a child’s abilities at a certain point in time that can be built upon in the future.
 However, these assessments can be difficult to complete and very time consuming, since most of the assessment is subjective and qualitative.
 This eats into your time that could be spent on developing a curriculum for your preschool.

 Want more information on implementing a curriculum for your preschool?
-Learn more about HiMama’s child care software.
+Learn more about HiMama’s child care app.